0xFlazh/userGuide/SMART_CONTRACT.md

     }

 The Token interface defines the ERC-20 token standard.
-OxFlazh relies on the Token fuction signatures to be able to do token transfers.
+0xFlazh relies on the Token fuction signatures to be able to do token transfers.

-    contract OxFlazh is SafeMath {
+    contract 0xFlazh is SafeMath {
       address public admin; //the admin address
       address public feeAccount; //the account that will receive fees address public accountLevelsAddr; //the address of the AccountLevels contract